Governance and funding

 These core contributions support the operations of our International Centre for Asset Recovery (ICAR).
 In addition, the Principality of Liechtenstein provides core funding to our Green Corruption programme.

 Several dedicated country programmes received additional earmarked support from our core donors' country offices.
 Our Public Finance Management programme in Peru is funded by the Swiss State Secretariat for Economic Affairs.
-ICAR also benefits from multiple long-term project-specific grants, including from the US Department of State and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit).
+The Basel Institute also benefits from multiple project-specific grants, including from the US Department of State, USAID and GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit).